threefoldfoundation/info_threefold_pub/wiki/wethreepedia/faq/faq.md

 This problem often arises when you plugged your disks in the SAS controller.
 Try unpluging the disks from the SAS controllers, and plug them in the SATA controller.
 Also, disable the SAS controller.
 In a Legacy BIOS boot, make sure Legacy is enabled and disable *Data Execution Prevention* if possible.

 Also, it might have to do with your RAID controller configuration.
 Make sure this is properly set.
 For example, configuring all the HDD disks into one logical disk can fix this problem.

 ***

+### **My 3nodes go offline after a modem reboot.
+Is there a way to prevent this?**

+Yes, there are many ways to prevent this.
+An easy solution is to set the DHCP server to reserve local IPs for the 3nodes MAC addresses.

+This problem is also preventable if your router stays online during the modem reboot.

+Indeed, rebooting the 3nodes is necessary when there are local IP changes, as 3nodes are addressed a local IP addresses when they are booted.

+The DHCP will addresses any local IP address that is available when you are booting a 3node.
+Reserving local IP addresses is a good TF farming practice.

+***

+### **When I boot my 3node, it reaches the *Welcome to Zero-OS window*, but it doesn't boot properly and there's an error message: *failed to load object : type substrate...*, what can I do?**

+Usually simply rebooting the 3node fixes this problem.

+***